HomeSeer/node-red-contrib-homeseer/README.md

 # HomeSeer Nodes for Node-RED

-This software provide Node-RED nodes to control and monitor your HomeSeer devices and events.
+This software provides Node-RED nodes to control and monitor your HomeSeer devices and events.
 It is compatible with **HomeSeer version 4.1.3.0 or later**.

 ## Installation

+### From Node-RED (preferred)
+Go to Menu > Manage Palette > Install tab, search for **node-red-contrib-homeseer** then click the install button.

+### From the command line
 Use the following command from within your user data directory (by default, `$HOME/.node-red`):
 ```
 npm install node-red-contrib-homeseer
 ```
+Then restart Node-RED

-Then restart Node-RED, the new HomeSeer nodes will appear in the palette:
+If the installation is successful, the new HomeSeer nodes will appear in the palette:

 ![HomeSeer Nodes](images/hs_nodes.png)